canjs/canjs/docs/can-guides/contribute/making-a-new-package.md

 For example, we have added the [markup for can-fixtures](https://github.com/canjs/canjs/blob/e3301daad996df01463a623d50b38bd5091c9b35/docs/can-canjs/canjs.md#the-can-package).

-Run `./node_modules/.bin/bit-docs -d` to build the documentation site.
+Run `npm run document` to build the documentation site.
 Read more on the [guides/contributing/documentation] page.